Parents NEED to know info....

 This first week is often when a player will decide for themselves if football is right for them.
 Be respectful to your player by being supportive and encourage perseverance!
 For most, it's worth it to continue; for some it is not.
 You and your player will know what is the right decision for him/her.

 When and where are the games?

 -Games are on Saturdays and begin typically the Saturday before Labor Day, take a break for Labor Day weekend and continue thereafter into the end of October.
-Playoffs and Championships usually take place in late in early November.
+Playoffs and Championships usually take place in early November.

 Sometimes we don't receive the game schedules until very close to the 1st game.
 Please be patient; the schedule will be given to you as soon as it becomes available to us.
 Check Season Schedules or your Team page for your game schedule.

 Jamboree - The Jamboree usually is the weekend prior to the 1st game.
 Each team plays 2 to 3 mini games against different opponents.
 Each game is about 10 plays on offense then defense.
 This is a fun event but a long day in the weather; so come prepared with lots of water, chairs, shade, protein based food, and lots of Mariner Pride!